dhananjaygr/Demosecurityinwiz/100-Foundation /Data Security: Self-Paced Lab.md

 ## Exercise 3.
 Graph Query

 1. Using the bucket node, look for data findings.
 Be sure to aggregate on the findings, since we just care about the bucket count.
+   A: Start with the Bucket node, add data finding (as a bucket is a workload), aggregate on the findings.

 https://demo.wiz.io/p/ebclabs/graph#~(query~(type~(~'BUCKET)~select~true~relationships~(~(type~(~(type~'HAS_DATA_FINDING))~with~(type~(~'DATA_FINDING)~select~true~aggregate~true)))))